Michaelmcpheejr/Third-Party-Vendor-Risk-Assessment/Questionnaires/Extended_Module_30_Questionnaire.md

 # Extended Vendor Security Questionnaire (High Risk Vendors Only)

-⚠️ Only required for Tier = High Risk
+⚠️ Only required when Tier = High Risk ⚠️

 ## Purpose